-Is everyone just a busy searching finding what needs to be known in some degree finding the answer to the simple things of life. iTunes ( somewhere in it all ) CDbaby ( mainly some sound tracks for films ) and Amazon ( books and music ) or the radio waves may find some of the answers if you are playing.
+Is everyone just a busy searching finding what needs to be known in some degree finding the answer to the simple things of life. iTunes ( somewhere in it all ) CDbaby ( mainly some sound tracks for films ) and Amazon ( music ) as well as Apple music and Spotify or the radio waves may find some of the answers if you are playing.

 In thinking I thought good company around living life best way they can in a simple thought and transport is finding to looks on stage and you hear a word or two.
 A song or something that moves you to feel?
 That is how you belong even as a bird in flight singing.
 Its a song of something to share and this poetry created in its own right has a voice and words to share is a time.

 Life is a step forward and step another foot forward as always creating bands and the production in the companies he likes.

 Sam Green likes to be a part of a community and part of a creative team of production company in the know his own ride from a young age and in 6th grade at State School Ripponlea state school he was privilege to run and be in charge of the program with his 8 millimetre camera making cartoons and films.

 By the time of the 8th grade Central School and Recreation times in the mountains of the Dandenong hills near Melbourne just kicking ass singing for his breakfast lunch and tea.
 In the tents supplied in the camping facilities.

 Always adventurous living life is giving enjoying the Wilderness and the sounds of Wildlife talking taking pictures of wild.
 Wild animals plants alive with friends.
 Music is what his love is, putting poetry to an extent as time is.

 Later in mixing with Tom the world poet who is now in Texas USA but then in the eighties Tom who had a grant from the government here in Australia to pay and have a printing press where friends would go out into the streets of Melbourne giving out printed poetry for free.